Comparing Dynamics 365 Sales Professional & Enterprise Licences

 Dual usage rights between Dynamics 365 on-premise and cloud are only granted to Sales Enterprise licences.
 Sales Professional licences are only available for a cloud deployment.

 Finally, Sales Professional will only be licensed on a named user basis whereas Sales Enterprise can be licences by named user or device.

 As a Microsoft Dynamics 365 partner, Preact are here to help.
-Please get in touch if you have any questions or if need any clarification about the licensing of the D365 for Sales.
+Please get in touch if you have any questions or if need any clarification about the licensing of the Sales app.